polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

 lambda2lisp:x:/-/*
 ```

-The invocation of *[lisp2lambda]* will convert the string value of *[_hl]* into a lambda node structure, where each node inside of the value
+The invocation of *[lisp2lambda]*, will convert the string value of the *[_hl]* node, into a lambda node structure, where each node inside
-of *[_hl]* will be appended as children to *[lisp2lambda]*.
-The second invocation, the one called *[lambda2lisp]*,will reverse this process,
+of the value of *[_hl]*, will be appended as children to *[lisp2lambda]*.
+The second invocation, the one called *[lambda2lisp]*, will reverse
-and return the Hyperlisp as the value of the *[lambda2lisp]* node after invocation.
+this process, and return the corresponding Hyperlisp, as the value of the *[lambda2lisp]* node, after invocation.

-Notice though that conversion from Hyperlisp to lambda, will _REMOVE_ all comments and additional spacing, leaving nothing but the "raw nodes",
+Notice though, that conversion from Hyperlisp to lambda, will _REMOVE_ all comments and additional spacing, leaving nothing but the "raw nodes",
 which are understood by the p5.lambda engine, as actual nodes.
-All comments and such will be ignored, and lost during parsing.
+All comments and such, will be ignored, and lost during parsing.
 Try the code
-below to understand how this affects your parsing.
+below, to understand how this affects your parsing.

 ```
 _hl:@"/*